SpaceLaikaa/TwoWeekJava/README.md

 Each day, I build a new project to improve my programming logic, problem-solving skills, and Java fundamentals.

 🎯 Goal
-To write **one Java project every day for two weeks**, covering topics like:
+To write one Java project every day for two weeks, covering topics like:
 - Variables and Data Types
 - Loops and Conditionals
 - Functions and Classes
 - OOP Concepts
 - File Handling and Exceptions
 - Simple real-world applications
+- Arrays (working with collections of data)

 📂 Projects
 | Day | Project Name | Description |